philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

   * Relations over continuous spaces.
 Vector subspaces (Linear Relations), Polyhedra (Linear inequality relations).
   * Non Bool-valued Relations.
-Replace $latex \exists_x$ with $latex \max_x$.
+Replace $ \exists_x$ with $ \max_x$.
 The weighted edgelist of a graph is a natural relation.
 By using composition we can ask about paths.
-We still have a comparison operator $latex \subseteq $ which now respects the ordering of weights
+We still have a comparison operator $ \subseteq $ which now respects the ordering of weights
   * [Galois connections are cool.](https://www.sciencedirect.com/science/article/pii/S1567832612000525)
   * Relations combined with recursion schemes.
 Recursion schemes are the point free way of describing recursion.
   * Moving into infinite spaces.
 How do we cope?